oracle-livelabs/apex/apex-professional-hol19/configuring-pwa.md

 By providing these shortcuts, Oracle APEX enhances the user experience and makes it easier for users to access the pages they need within the PWA quickly.

+> **Note:** _An APEX application can only use PWA Shortcuts if Rejoin Sessions is enabled.
+Before configuring shortcuts, click either Enable for Public Sessions or Enable for All Sessions._

 1. Scroll down to **Shortcuts** and click **Enable for All Sessions**.
 Confirm by clicking **Enable for All Sessions ** in the popup window.
 > **Note:** _This option does not work in *apex.oracle.com* instance._